MimiCheng/speech_emotion_classification/README.md

 # speech_emotion_classification

-speech_emotion_classification is to classify the emotion of speaker while speaking.
+speech_emotion_classification is using LSTM to classify the emotion of speaker while speaking.

 ## Installation